 The school stresses a broad-based liberal arts education to enhance writing and reporting, and encourages undergraduate students to pursue double majors or minors in disciplines outside the school.
-In addition to offering international study programs, the school also provides special reporting classes in government and public affairs, international affairs, science and the arts.
+In addition to offering international study programs, the school also provides specialized reporting classes in government and public affairs, international affairs, science, religion, education, urban ecology, sports, entertainment, the environment, and the arts.